 Many students find research very intimidating, especially at first, because it's hard to know where to start or where you'll end up, but they need to know that research is not a linear process (it doesn't have to go step by step) and it is okay to go through a little trial and error.
-At Hekman, we've developed a model to talk about the main aspects of doing research - Exploring, Searching, Evaluating, Using, and Sharing.
+At Hekman, we've developed a model to talk about the main aspects of doing research - Questioning, Searching, Evaluating, Using, and Sharing.
 Just remember that this is not a hard-and-fast process, and there are lots of ways the library can help you as you begin a project or assignment.

 The most important thing to have as you start the research process is curiosity - an attitude of wonder and interest that makes you ask questions and desire answers.
 If you are given free rein to pick your research topic and don't know where to start, think about what you are curious about or what interests you - try making a list of topics, starting broad, and then start to narrow it down into something more specific.